 A feast for the eyes …

 The city’s almost forty museums display visual arts from antiquity to the present.
 The prestigious exhibitions hosted by Fondation Beyeler, the Kunstmuseum (Museum of Fine Art) and Antikenmuseum (Museum of Ancient Art) draw international attention.
 The quality of the exhibitions was also recognised by the respected art critics of London-based newspaper 'The Times' who nominated the Kunstmuseum Basel as the fifth best museum in the world in 2013.
-The Fondation Beyeler is also represented in the ranking at 35th place.
 But art is not limited to the indoors.
 On a stroll through the city, there is something to admire around every corner: “Intersection” by Richard Serra, Jean Tinguely’s “Carnival Fountain” and Bettina Eichin’s “Helvetia” are just a few of the many works of art to be discovered.

 … and ears

 When your eyes have had their fill, there still remains plenty to listen to.
-The internationally renowned symphony orchestra, the chamber orchestra and the Schola Cantorum Basiliensis (an institute of the Musik-Akademie) account for Basel’s reputation as a centre for classical music.
+The internationally renowned symphony orchestra, the chamber orchestra and the Schola Cantorum Basiliensis (an institute of the Musikakademie Basel) account for Basel’s reputation as a centre for classical music.
 But lovers of jazz, rock or pop will also find something to suit their taste at the many concert venues.

 The Theater Basel, honored with numerous awards, consists of the three branches of performing arts opera, drama and dance.
 In 2018 it was named theater of the year in the "Theater heute" magazine critics' survey.
 Basel also has a thriving independent theatre scene.
 And finally, those who prefer the screen to the stage will find a film to suit their taste, whether it’s the latest blockbuster, art-house cinema, or a timeless classic.